Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- This contest's total is 14.2 points fewer than the 56.2 these two squads combine to give up per game in 2021.
+- The 56.2 points per game these two squads have surrendered to opponents this season are 13.7 more than the 42.5 over/under in this contest.

-- The average total in Hoosiers games this season is 52.5, 10.5 points above Saturday's over/under of 42.
+- The average total in Hoosiers games this season is 52.5, 10 points above Saturday's total of 42.5.

-- The 47.2 PPG average total in Scarlet Knights games this season is 5.2 points more than this game's over/under.
+- The 42.5-point over/under for this game is 4.7 points below the 47.2 points per game average total in Scarlet Knights games this season.

 Indiana Stats and Trends